Horse racing game survives test of time in Las Vegas casino

 “It was kind of funny,” he said.
 “Some of the bettors would complain, and you’d give a quarter back and a technician would look at it.”

-In the 1990s, according to Lombardo said, operators started phasing out the game when they realized they could make more money with slot machines, which took up less floor space.
+In the 1990s, according to gaming consultant Charlie Lombardo, operators started phasing out the game when they realized they could make more money with slot machines, which took up less floor space.
 Shortly after, in the mid-2000s, Sigma went out of business.

-Without the company manufacturing more games, finding the right parts to fix the older machines became much more difficult.
-Stevens said it’s been a struggle to keep the D Las Vegas’ Derby game working — even with preventive maintenance, it breaks down about once a week.
+Without the company manufacturing more games, finding the right parts to fix the machines became much more difficult.
+Stevens said it has been a struggle to keep the D Las Vegas’ Derby game working.
+Even with preventive maintenance, it breaks down about once a week.

 “It’s an older machine, so sometimes people come down and you have to put up a sign saying the horses are a little tired today,” he said.
 “But our guys are always able to get them up and going.”

-The company has purchased older, broken Sigma Derby machines for parts, but Stevens said it’s only a matter of time before they run out of materials to keep it running.
+The company has bought older, broken Sigma Derby machines for parts, but Stevens said it’s only a matter of time before they run out of materials to keep it running.

 “We’re trying our best,” he said.
 “But eventually, there’s going to come a time where there are no parts left and we just can’t make it run.
 I’m proud of the fact that we’ve kept it for so long.”